Grow Your Business the Right Way

 In fact, the proof is the most important part of marketing.

-Your customer loyalty program isn’t driven by discounts and coupons, it’s driven by people who experience your organization and love it so much that they become loyal.
+Discounts and coupons don’t drive your customer loyalty program.
+It’s driven by people who experience your organization and love it so much that they become loyal.

 There’s a great business concept called “Surprise and Delight.”

 It’s easy to draw the connection between delighting customers and return business.
 Excellent service, a great atmosphere, a powerful brand, and high perceived value contribute to delighting a customer.